 My response.
 Thanks Les.
 Sadly, to my knowledge, there is no such course.
 Since there is no money to be made by people getting healthy, there is not a single for-credit course on plant-based nutrition at a single school of nutrition in the United States—and possibly the world.
 (If there is, Dr. Campbell and I don’t know about it)

-As for health coaching, my son Jason (shown here with me) is a certified personal trainer and will soon be certified in plant-based nutrition (Dr. Campbell’s course).
+As for health coaching, my son Jason (shown here with me) is a certified personal trainer and has a certificate in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies with eCornell.
 In my opinion, that’s about the best combination you can have for health coaching.
-But teaching people how to take charge of their can be hazardous to your income.
+But teaching people how to take charge of their health can be hazardous to your income.
 Read on:

 For 3 or 4 years, my son worked with a client whose primary goal was weight-loss.
 And although Jason told him repeatedly that his food choices had much more to do with his weight than “working out,” he continued with his “meat and dairy” habits—-until recently.

-About 18 months ago, Brian (a doctor himself) finally decided to adopt our 4Leaf Program.
-Since then, he has lost 46 pounds (207 to 161) and has discontinued ALL of his meds….AND…
+Around Thanksgiving of 2010, Brian (a doctor himself) finally decided to adopt our 4Leaf Program.
+Since then, he has lost 46 pounds (207 to 161), discontinued ALL of his meds and…

 All those years that he “worked out” under Jason’s direction, he was really trying to lose weight.
 But when he decided to “pursue vibrant health” instead, the excess weight took care of itself.
 And although he no longer needs Jason’s services, they still remain very good friends.
 In fact, he often tells Jason—and others—that Jason saved his life.
 For an update on Dr. Hurley, click here.